everywheredash/everywheredash.github.io/README.md

 Finally finished the TODO list, now i will be looking for bugs and new features to add,and i can finally get some sleep.

+UPDATE: so apparently save data doesnt work, it did when i was testing it, whats weird :/ Going to fix soon.